Mortgage Payment Calculator

 What is CMHC Insurance?

-CMHC or mortgage default insurance protects lenders against high-risk loans.
-Canadian homeowners who provide less than a 20% down payment need to purchase this insurance.
-In most cases, mortgage default insurance ranges from 2.8% to 4% of the purchase price and is dependent on the size of the down payment.
+Mortgage default insurance protects lenders against high-risk loans and is offered by organizations or companies like CMHC, SAGEN of Canada Guaranty.
+Canadian homeowners who provide less than a 20% down payment need to purchase this mortgage default insurance.
+In most cases, insurance ranges from 2.8% to 4% of the purchase price and is dependent on the size of the down payment.
 Although this is an additional cost, it can be bundled with your mortgage and included in your monthly payments.

 Are there any other costs associated with getting a mortgage?